chimera-linux/cports/Usage.md

 These can all be found in most distributions' package collections.
 If running a Chimera system, these tools can all be installed with the `base-cbuild-bootstrap` metpackage.

+It is possible to do an almost full source bootstrap on an incompatible system, provided that Chimera ships binary packages for the given architecture.
+See below for an example.

 <a id="bootstrap_process"></a>
 ### Bootstrap Process